-the concentrations do not change frequently.
+on the average level of concentration below the MCL.
+The state allows us to monitor for some contaminants less than once per year because the concentrations do not change frequently.
 Some of our data, while representative, is more than a year old.

-Chloramination - The water purchased by GSWC from Metropolitan Water District of Southern California (MWD) contains chloramine.
+Chloramination - The water purchased by GSWC from Calleguas Municipal Water District (CMWD) contains chloramine.
 Chloramine is added to the water for public health protection.
 Chloraminated water is safe for people and animals to drink, and for all other general uses.
 Three special user groups, including kidney dialysis patients, aquarium owners, and businesses or industries that use water in their treatment process, must remove chloramine from the water prior to use.